mongodb/mongodbatlas-cloudformation-resources/cfn-resources/network-peering/docs/README.md

 #### ErrorStateName

 Type of error that can be returned when requesting an Amazon Web Services (AWS) peering connection.
 The resource returns null if the request succeeded.

+#### ConnectionId

+Unique 24-hexadecimal digit string that identifies the MongoDB Cloud network container that contains the specified network peering connection.